w1r2p1/AlgoTrading/README.md

 Trading can be entirely managed from `Trading.py`.
 Additionally, run `Dashboard.py` to display a live dashboard (GUI) to get performance metrics, and `Telegram_interface.py` to get a Telegram interface.

+## Backtesting

 Backtest a strategy using one of the pre-filled templates in `backtesting/backtesting.py`.

-Example of output of the backtesting script :
+Example output of the backtesting script, simulating a strategy on the ETHBTC pair on the 1h timeframe:

 ![image_telegram](strategy_output_example.jpg)